thecodinganalyst/PreventiveMaintenance_MachineLearning/README.md

 ## Code Structure

-pm_telemetry is the helper function, which is a class by itself, to read the telemetry data and merge the other features/targets.
+pm_telemetry.py is the helper function, which is a class by itself, to read the telemetry data and merge the other features/targets.

+test_pm_telemetry.py is the test for pm_telemetry, use it to ensure the functions in pm_telemetry is running correctly.

 Each python file is a meant to do just 1 analysis/model/graph, and is named according to what they should function.
-Other than the pm_telemetry.py, the other files are meant to be run individually when desired.
+Other than the pm_telemetry.py and test_pm_telemetry, the other files are meant to be run individually when desired.